Telecommunications in Bangladesh: Internet

 Bangladesh first received Internet access in 1996.
 In the recent years, Internet usage has rapidly increased.
 The Bangladesh government imposes a high Internet tariff, stunting the sector's growth, claims Norwegian-owned Telenor.
 Due to controversy, the Bangladesh government decided to reduce the tariff by 50%.

 The Bangladesh's Internet country code is .bd.

 As of 2005, more than 180 Internet Service Providers are operating in the country.
-ISPs are regulated by the Bangladesh Telecommunication Regulatory Commission (BTRC).
+Internet service providers (ISPs) are regulated by the Bangladesh Telecommunication Regulatory Commission (BTRC).

 In April 2010, Akhtaruzzaman Manju, president of the Internet Service Providers' Association of Bangladesh, told Xinhua that the country's six mobile phone operators and Internet Service Providers have so far provided over 800,000 Internet connections.
 "We've estimated that nearly 10 million people in the country are using 800,000 internet connections on a shared basis," he said, adding the number of Internet users in the country is increasing yearly by around 15-16 percent.

 A 2009 study by the Boston Consulting Group found that the number of Internet subscribers in Bangladesh is likely to reach 18.3 million by 2020, equivalent to a 32 percent household Internet penetration, which will result in a 2.6 percent contribution to the country's GDP while creating 129,000 more jobs, the research added.

 Broadband Internet access

 Though broadband Internet access is available, the cost of high-speed connection is higher than in other south Asian countries.
 Broadband Internet and e-commerce in Bangladesh is progressing slowly.
 WiMAX service is now available from some Internet service providers.
 In Bangladesh broadband is legally defined as 128/128 kbit/s, which is not in line with ITU standards.

-The ISPs currently providing broadband services in Bangladesh are: